matomo-org/matomo-log-analytics/README.md

 To improve performance,

-1. by default, the script one thread to parse and import log lines. you can use the `--recorders` option to specify the number of parallel threads which will import hits into Matomo.
+1. by default, the script uses one thread to parse and import log lines.
+   You can use the `--recorders` option to specify the number of parallel threads which will import hits into Matomo.
 We recommend to set `--recorders=N` to the number N of CPU cores that the server hosting Matomo has.
 The parsing will still be single-threaded, but several hits will be tracked in Matomo at the same time.